heejinchoi/Example/README.md

 Add two configuration files. (data.json, policy.json)
 #### data.json
 - It is divided into three major areas.
 Attributes to store attribute values, children to store child node information, other area to store location information
+- The isPhysical attribute of the - attributes field is a mandatory attribute
 - The data_key of the root node of json matches the project name under the data folder
 <pre><code>{
     //attributes area